instana/nginx-tracing/README.md

 ### 1.9.1 (2024-08-22)

   * Bug fix: Upper-case for `Server-Timing` header
-  * New Feature: Add command "`opentracing_remove_duplication`", to enable removal of duplicated `Server-Timing` headers in Nginx response.
+  * New Feature: Add directive "`opentracing_remove_duplication`", to enable removal of duplicated `Server-Timing` headers in Nginx response.

 ### 1.9.0 (2024-03-07)